 United boss Moyes started the attacking trio of Juan Mata, Van Persie and Wayne Rooney together for the first time as the club looked to claim a third victory over Stoke this season.

 While United was able to field a full-strength forward line, Moyes was given a defensive injury headache just 10 minutes in when Jonny Evans was replaced by Rafael Da Silva having suffered what appeared to be a hamstring problem.

 Rooney then had the first chance of the game, turning and firing wide inside the area after 14 minutes following Patrice Evra's cross from the left.

 From there, United began to pile on the pressure, Van Persie being next to go close with an effort that deflected wide past Asmir Begovic's right-hand post.

 However, Stoke survived the strong United spell and perhaps should have engineered a shot on goal when Jonathan Walters was slow to react to a loose ball on the edge of the box - Phil Jones producing a well-timed tackle.

-Van Persie then went close for the visitors when his close-range header took a deflection off Glenn Whelan and crept over the crossbar.
+Van Persie then went close for the visiting side when his close-range header took a deflection off Glenn Whelan and crept over the crossbar.

 But seven minutes before the break, Adam's free kick, with the help of a large slice of luck and an inadvertent Carrick deflection, put the home side ahead.

-And things got even worse for United before half-time, when Jones was taken off injured after a clash of heads in the air with Walters.
+Things got even worse for United before halftime, when Jones was taken off injured after a clash of heads in the air with Walters.

 Yet Van Persie was again the man to haunt Stoke as he angled a finish past Begovic following Mata's carefully-weighted through ball.